Greece Moments Greece Moments

 Cycladic Fair in Astypalea

-Pera Gialos consists of the jetty, a small marina where fishing boats and yachts swing, a rustic village beach and a small town centre that extends around the Archaeological Museum and the pretty church of Agios Nikolaos.
-On the left side of the beach, a charming promenade leads along the sea.
+Pera Gialos consists of the jetty, a small marina where fishing boats and yachts are moored, a rustic village beach and a small town centre that extends around the Archaeological Museum and the pretty church of Agios Nikolaos.
+On the left side of the beach, a charming promenade runs along the sea.

 Kirche Agios Nikolaos Pera Gialos